schiebel/casa6-dev/README.rst

 - ``pixi reinstall --environment intel-mac``
   Rebuild the environment from scratch.
 This was useful once when the ``NumPy`` conda install seemed to be missing the NumPy header files.
+- ``pixi update swig``
+  The update command can be used to update individual packages.
+Be sure to also update ``pixi.toml`` if there are related constraints for the updated package.

 Where Are The Wheels
 --------------------